daver234/Recipe-Finder/README.md

 * Cell configuration in cell class not view controller.
 * CoreData is used to store and retrieve data for use when the app is offline.
 * MVVM architecture for shrinking size of ViewControllers and separating data management from the view controllers into the views.
+* Use of PageViewController to allow swipping to next detail recipe without having to go back to the table view.

 ---